fenrus75/csum_partial/README.md

 	}

-As you can see, the code is starting to look much simpler now, small and simple enough to just be inlined from a header-side definition.
+As you can see, the code is starting to look much simpler now, small and simple enough to just be an inline function from a header definition.

 This is also the first time we gained some performance for the even-aligned case: